“What happened to my website traffic? Why has my conversion rate dropped?”

 Check In-Page Analytics

-Another thing you should do in your website analysis is check in-page analytics.
+Another thing you should do is to check in-page analytics.
 Fortunately, you can do that with Google Analytics.

 Just sign in to your Google Analytics account.
 On the left-hand sidebar, select “BEHAVIOR.”
 In the dropdown that appears, select “Site Content.”
 Finally, select “All Pages” in the sub-menu that appears.